 Requirements gathering sets the stage for the rest of the waterfall process, and is critical for understanding the needs an scope of the program you will be developing.
 This process begins with obtaining business requirements from the customer, and should include input from all stakeholders.
 This information is gathered through formal information-gathering processes borrowed from the social sciences.

-The outcome of this process is a comprehensive document detaling the requirements of the software.
+The outcome of this process is a comprehensive document detailing the requirements of the software.
 It will commonly include sketches of proposed user interfaces and a discussion of how the software will integrate with other systems.
-It is also common to identify priorites of the various requirements.
+It is also common to identify priorities of the various requirements.